Skip to content

 3-Ingredient Shallot Prawns

-Posted on July 12, 2020June 27, 2021 By Alexandra Wong No Comments on 3-Ingredient Shallot Prawns
+Posted on July 12, 2020November 25, 2025 By Alexandra Wong No Comments on 3-Ingredient Shallot Prawns

-Shallot prawns – this wonderfully simple, yet astonishingly delicious recipe comes courtesy of Auntie Choong, matriarch of the family that lived across the road.
+Shallot prawns.
+This wonderfully simple, yet astonishingly delicious recipe comes courtesy of Auntie Choong, matriarch of the family that lived across the road.

 The Choong family played a big part in my formative years.
 Dear Auntie Choong had ten children, out of whom I was close to a few, particularly her youngest son Mark.
-My childhood was marked by fond memories of Auntie Choong and my mum walking to each other’s houses bearing the latest food they had cooked.
+My childhood was marked by fond memories of Auntie Choong and my mum walking to each other’s houses bearing food they had cooked.

 The perks of living in small towns: neighbours are truly neighbourly.